What Is Business Attire?

 Business attire refers to the clothing that employees wear to work.
 Depending on the workplace, various levels of the formality of business attire are expected, and the norm.
 The dress codes range from traditional and formal to smart casual, business casual, and casual.

-Employees who want to fit well in their workplace, wear the standard clothing that is expected, and often dictated by a written dress code.
+Employees who want to fit well in their workplace, wear the standard clothing that is expected, and often dictated by a written company dress code.
 But, you don’t need an official dress code to understand what constitutes appropriate business attire in your workplace.
 You can form a good idea of what is appropriate by just looking around you.

 Look at what your boss and other successful employees wear to work.
-Your observations will tell you about proper and expected business attire for your workplace.
+Your observations will tell you about the proper and expected business attire for your workplace.

-Your best success will come when you emulate the business attire of the favored employees.
+Your best success in dressing for work will come when you emulate the business attire of the favored employees.
 Draw attention to yourself by the quality and the value of the work you provide, not by the flashiness or fashion-mindedness of your business attire.
-You want to be recognized for your outstanding performance, not your high fashion.
+You want to be recognized for your outstanding performance, not for your high fashion.

 If you’re a new employee, ask when you receive the job offer what employees are expected to wear to work.
 Start out a new job by dressing just a little bit better than you believe is the norm in your new workplace to make a good first impression.
 First impressions are significant and you want yours to be memorable for its positive predictive message of employee excellence.

 Workplace success guidebooks have suggested that employees need to dress for the job that they want to have, not the job they have.
 Even if there is no reliable data to validate this recommendation, it can't hurt to follow it.
 Notice that even in a casual business attire environment, executives usually dress slightly more formally, in business casual attire.